 The Conveyor Equipment Manufacturers Association (CEMA) provides safety information related to conveyor systems.
-There are Conveyor Safety Video and Conveyor Safety Poster produced by CFMA https://www.cemanet.org/safety-label-posters or for more information for both the safety poster and the videos can be purchased from CEMA.
-Visit their website - https://www.cemanet.org/
+There are Conveyor Safety Video and Conveyor Safety Poster produced by CEMA.

 MHS Conveyor recommends these videos for training and education purposes as part of a safe working environment around conveyor equipment.
 The videos introduce awareness of operations, personnel, maintenance technicians, and management to safety hazards commonly associated with the automated material handling conveyor equipment.